-The SSA Farm is an Academy-wide sustainability initiative, with plots located at each of the three campuses.
-In June 2012, the SSA Farm was officially born when student, faculty and parent volunteers planted a 40’ x 100’ vegetable garden on the far fields of the Senior School campus in Fox Chapel.
-In spring 2013, the farm expanded to include gardens on both the Middle and Junior School campuses as well.
+The SSA Farm is an Academy-wide sustainability initiative with plots located at all three campuses.
+The Farm was born on the far fields of the Senior School campus in 2012, and expanded to include gardens on the Middle and Junior School campuses in 2013.

 Goals of the SSA Farm

-- Sustainability – To provide fresh produce to the dining halls on all three SSA campuses, and to patrons of the weekly Fox Chapel Farmers Market
+- Sustainability – To provide fresh produce to the dining halls on all three SSA campuses, and to patrons of the weekly on-campus Fox Chapel Farmers Market

 - Experiential Learning – To provide a unique, hands-on learning experience for students in multiple disciplines, including science and economics